wterroni/linky/README.md

-# ✂️ Nubank URL Shortener Challenge
+# ✂️ URL Shortener Challenge

 [![Kotlin](https://img.shields.io/badge/Kotlin-1.9.0-blue.svg)](https://kotlinlang.org/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A simple Android application built with Kotlin and Jetpack Compose that allows users to shorten URLs and see a history of their recently shortened links using a REST API provided by Nubank.
+A simple Android application built with Kotlin and Jetpack Compose that allows users to shorten URLs and see a history of their recently shortened links using a REST API provided by .

 ---